icela/FriceEngine/README.md

 # Build

-Add code below to your gradle scrip:
+Add code below to your gradle script:

 ```groovy
 allprojects {